josephedwardchang/EntityFramework.Utilities/README.md

 ### Batch insert entities

 Allows you to insert many entities in a very performant way instead of adding them one by one as you normally would do with EF.
-The benefit is superior performance, the disadvantage is that EF will no longer validate any contraits for you and you will not get the ids back if they are store generated.
+The benefit is superior performance, the disadvantage is that EF will no longer validate any constraints for you and you will not get the ids back if they are store generated.
 You cannot insert relationships this way either.

 ```c#
             using (var db = new YourDbContext())